-Students will examine the impact technology and human activity on the marine environment.
+Students will examine the impact of technology and human activity on the marine environment.
 Students will develop their technological and scientific literacy.
-They will increase their capacity to think critically by knowledge, calling upon a wide range of procedures and approaches to analyse issues develop solutions.
-Through Aquaculture Technology, students are exposed to Biology, Chemistry, Physiology, Water Quality, Mathematics.
-Anatomy and Engineering.
-In addition to these academic skills, students develop life skills related team to problem solving responsibility and animal care.
-Students are responsible for the care and of the Schools management Commercial Aquaculture Farm.
-Responsibilities include stock management, feeding, harvesting, marketing and sales.
-Volunteering at the local farmers markets.
+They will increase their capacity to think critically by calling upon a wide range of knowledge, procedures and approaches to analyse issues and develop solutions.
+Through Aquaculture Technology, students are exposed to Biology, Chemistry, Physiology, Water Quality, Mathematics, Anatomy and Engineering.

+In addition to these academic skills, students develop life skills related to team work, problem solving, responsibility and animal care.

+Students are responsible for the care and management of the school's Commercial Aquaculture Far.
+Responsibilities include stock management, feeding, harvesting, marketing and sales and volunteering at the the local weekend farmers markets.

-Fieldwork includes fishing at the schools stocked dam and on the Macquarie River.
+Fieldwork includes fishing at the schools stocked dam on the Macquarie River.